werf/werf/docs/documentation/pages_en/quickstart.md

    echo "$(minikube ip)
    ```

-   If the result shows the IP address of the cluster, then the cluster is up.
+   If the result shows the IP address of the cluster, your cluster is up.

    Run the following command in the terminal: